Hariprasath2007-coder/SIH-25010/README.md

 ## Proposed Solution
 The proposed solution is a **Smart Crop Advisory System** that helps farmers make better decisions using digital tools.
 It brings together crop advisory, soil and weather analysis, pest detection, and market insights into one platform.

-- Provides **personalized crop guidance** using soil data and weather updates.
-- Helps address common issues faced by farmers such as unpredictable weather, pest attacks, and unstable market prices.
-- **Unique feature**: combines AI-driven pest detection with multilingual support, making it farmer-friendly and easy to use.
-- Ensures that even rural farmers with limited digital literacy can benefit from the service via mobile apps and USSD.

 ---